ncsuSEAL/commonCode/hlsdownloader/README.md

 Uses standard python3 libraries with support for parallelized downloads.

-run `hlsdownloader.py -h` to see help
+run `hlsdownloader -h` to see help

 Example: